 Earwax is usually harmless, but if you have particularly hard wax or too much compacted in your ear, it can cause some pain and discomfort.
 If you suffer from frequent ear infections, flaky skin near the ear or hair in the ear canals, you may find that you have a heightened risk of developing earwax problems.

 If earwax comes into contact with the eardrum, it can cause discomfort and vertigo, a sensation that makes you feel as if you are moving even when standing still.
-If your earwax is thought to be excessive, you might be asked to undergo an ear irrigation.
-This is a procedure that uses water to flush out excess wax.
-The procedure is usually harmless, although the following complications can arise:
+If your earwax is thought to be excessive, you might need to have it removed.
+Amplifon have started to offer this service in some of our clinics.

 To reduce your chances of developing problems relating to earwax, we highly recommend that you avoid putting objects directly into your ears, such as cotton buds or hair pins.
 Even if you are using these to remove excess wax, you can easily damage your ear canal or eardrum, lodging wax further inside your ear.
 Instead, you can use eardrops or spray as recommended by our expert Audiologists.
 This will liquify and loosen stubborn wax, allowing it to work its way out naturally.